 “Now judge for yourself whether I, with such a critical point of view, am the right person to come forward as the solace of a people deluded by unjustified hope.”

-Upon reading Freud’s reply, Dr. Koffler, surprised by its contents, wrote in pencil in the top corner of the letter, “Do not show this to anyone.”
+Upon reading Freud’s reply, Dr. Koffler, surprised by its contents, wrote in pencil in the top corner of the letter, “Do not show this to foreigners.”
 In fact, the letter remained unpublished for 60 years.

-“Freud’s letter may be heartfelt and warm, but it does not serve our purposes,” wrote Dr. Koffler in April of 1930 in response to Yahuda.
+“Freud’s letter may be heartfelt and warm, but it does not serve our purposes,” wrote Dr. Koffler in April of 1930 in response to Schwadron.
 “Even if at this time I was unable to help Keren HaYesod, I still see myself as bound not to harm it.”

 They say that hindsight is 20/20 and in all fairness, views such as Freud’s were not unheard of among Western European Jews in the early 1930s.
-Of course, Freud could never have predicted the horrors that would soon befall the Jewish community in Europe with the rise of the Nazi party and the beginning of the Holocaust.
+Of course, Freud could never have predicted the horrors that would soon befall the Jews of Europe with the rise of the Nazi party and the beginning of the Holocaust.
 He would never learn the important role those pioneers played in successfully founding the State of Israel.
 While his opinions may have been “unpopular,” he certainly had his finger on the pulse of issues that still impact Israeli society today.

 For further reading on this subject, check out “Freud in Zion: Psychoanalysis and the Making of Modern Jewish Identity,” by Eran J. Rolnik, Karnac Books, 2012.